 • Make sure you write your answer on the correct part of the answer sheet.
-Use a pencil, not a pen.
+Use a pen, not a pencil.

 For computer-based exams:

 • You can make notes on paper during the exam and leave these notes on your desk at the end of the exam.